-The emoji keyboard has been around for years, so it shouldn’t make much difference which iOS version your iPhone is running.
+The emoji keyboard has been around for years, so it shouldn’t make much difference in which iOS version your iPhone is running.

 However, if those grinning yellow faces are still missing from your iPhone, it’s best to ensure you’re up to date.

 We’re running the latest software here at Apple ToolBox and we found updating helps solve a lot of problems including no emojis!

 Check you’re on the latest iOS by going to Settings > General > Software Update.